5 Financial Planning Optimizations to Complete Before 2020

 While the last two months of the year are often focused on holiday preparations and celebrations, there are five areas of your finances that you need to be reviewing in order to reduce your tax burden and maximize your financial gain before the end of the year.

 These are the five areas of your financial picture that you need to consider optimizing before year end.
 Not sure where to start or have more complex needs?
-A Financial Adviser, CPA, and/or Trust & Estate Attorney can help you identify the right opportunities for you.
+A Financial Advisor, CPA, and/or Trust & Estate Attorney can help you identify the right opportunities for you.

 1. Tax-loss harvesting